GoodGameRuler/unitrack_v3/README.md

 #### Description
 - Separated with a blank line from the subject
-- Explain what, why, etc.
+- Explain changes and justify
-- Max 72 chars
-- Each paragraph capitalized
+- Separate different issues into different paragraphs (capitalising each paragraph)
+- We recommend using screenshots over long descriptions (A simple before and after will do)
+- If the description is longer than a paragraph include a `TLDR:` one-liner as the first line

 #### Example Pull Request
 ```
 TLDR: (Necessary for longer PRs) this PR defines PR message syntax.

 This pull request is part of the work to make it easier for people to contribute to naming convention guides.
-One of the easiest way to make small changes would be using the Edit on Github button.

-To achieve this, we needed to:
+To achieve this, we have:
-- Find the best Gitbook plugin which can do the work
-- Integrate it in all the pages to redirect the user to the right page on GitHub for editing
-- Make it visible on the page so users can notice it easily
+- Found an issue
+- Made a PR
+- Made clear the changes introduced
+- Included images
 ```

 ### Open Source